 We couldn’t resist a day dedicated to the sea with so many seafood dishes to try!
 We didn’t even scratch the surface of all the wonderful seafood options but we did have a delicious day.

 Breakfast – Oysters Kilpatrick at Kitchen

 We know this might be a slightly controversial way to start the day but trust us, once you’ve tried it you’ll wonder how you’d never tried it before.
 The pinnacle of breakfast items, bacon, joins forces with the classiest of snack foods to create a salty sensation that will set any day off to a good start.
 A little kick from a splash of Tabasco will wake up any slow starters.

 Lunch – Moreton Bay Bugs at Black Hide by Gambaro

 It was very hard to say no to Lobster Mornay for less than $30 at Kitchen at Treasury but since we ate there for breakfast we decided to mix things up and it’s a good thing we did.
 Despite a reputation as one of Australia’s finest steak restaurants the chefs at Black Hide sure do know their way around seafood.
 Sweet and meaty Bugs are served with grilled broccolini and a delicious lemon caper butter.
 The Heirloom chardonnay it is paired with serves as the perfect balance; its dry, apricot tones cut perfectly through the richness of the other elements.

 Maybe we are greedy, maybe it’s just the smell of such good food everywhere, but by mid-afternoon we were ready to eat again.
-We stopped for a light bite at one of the pop ups that had been set up and enjoyed a prawn roll.
+We stopped for a light snack at Bite restaurant and enjoyed a crab roll.
 The perfect burst of freshness to get you through to dinner.